-- 31. This question relates to the size of the charity, in terms of their annual turnover.
-Charities can answer either 'small', 'medium' or 'large', based on their revenue for the last financial year. - 32.
-Guidance on completing this question was included in the 2017 Annual Information Statement in order to help charities align themselves with statutory revenue categories:
+- 30. This question relates to the size of the charity, in terms of their annual turnover.
+Charities can answer either 'small', 'medium' or 'large', based on their revenue for the reporting period. - 31.
+Guidance on completing this question was included in the Annual Information Statement in order to help charities align themselves with statutory revenue categories:

-Size Revenue for the last financial year
+Size Revenue for the last reporting period

 Small Revenue less than \$250,000

 Medium Revenue of \$250,000 to \$999,999

 Large Revenue of \$1 million or more

-- 33. This field will be populated with one of the responses above either 'Small', 'Medium' or 'Large'. - 34.
+- 32. This field will be populated with one of the responses above either 'Small', 'Medium' or 'Large'. - 33.
 Where a charity's size changes for a single reporting period due an unusual fluctuation in revenue, for example as a result of a large bequest, the charity can apply for ACNC approval to report with a size classification lower than their revenue for that period.
 If the ACNC approves this request, the charity's total revenue will be different to its reported size.